Calvinnn23/Bootcamp-PowerUp-API-Pragma/README.md

-Hasta ahora llevo los registros de tecnologías y capacidades.
-Proximo realizar bien los listados y los testeos.
+Bootcamp PowerUp 2024 project by Pragma

--  Miguel Rojas
+- Made by Miguel Rojas